 And yet, many organizations are still stuck in the paper-signing world.
 Coming around to make an investment in whole new way of doing things can be extremely difficult, especially if you’re not entirely clear on the immediate benefits of the new process, and especially if switching to the new way of doing things entails a hefty migration project (as going from paper to electronic documentation/signing usually does).

-If you’re waffling on getting e-signature software for your company, here are 4 very solid reasons to get off the fence and make the investment.
+If you’re waffling on getting e-signing software for your company, here are 4 very solid reasons to get off the fence and make the investment.

 The most obvious and immediate advantage of e-signatures is speed.
 Think of how long it takes you to print out a document, sign it, and scan it back in.
 Probably at least 5 minutes.
 Compare this to the 5 seconds it takes to e-sign a document.
 Now, consider the myriad positive implications of a faster signing process:

 - Employee contracts and agreements signed faster, leading to faster onboarding

 Speed is efficiency, and efficiency saves money and time.